 The Aussies would again come face-to-face with Brazil in a high-octane quarter-final.
 Unfortunately for the Green and Gold it would not end the same way as a year previously in the World Cup, with the hosts triumphing 7-6 on penalties after a scoreless match.

 Another hattrick, this time from Emily van Egmond, saw Australia move past Thailand 6-0 in the second match setting up a group decider with China.
 The two continential powers went head to head in an absorbing encounter at Bankwest Stadium.
-After the Steel Roses went ahead 1-0 late in the piece, Van Egmond proved the hero with a 92nd equaliser to keep the Westfield Matildas top of Group B.
+After the Steel Roses went ahead 1-0 late in the piece, Van Egmond proved the hero with a 92nd equaliser to keep the Commonwealth Bank Matildas top of Group B.

 Winning the group set up a home and away clash with Vietnam for a place at Tokyo.
 Held in Newcastle, the home leg saw captain Kerr's brace lead Australia to a comfortable 5-0 win.
-On the road the Westfield Matildas came away with a 2-1 victory and a well earned qualification for the Tokyo Olympics.
+On the road the Commonwealth Bank Matildas came away with a 2-1 victory and a well earned qualification for the Tokyo Olympics.